 SHPS highly values the health and well-being of every staff member and will, to the extent practicable, plan and implement activities and policies that support personal efforts by staff to maintain a healthy lifestyle.
 SHPS should use its best efforts to establish and maintain a district-wide staff wellness committee composed of at least one staff member, school health council member, local hospital representative, dietitian or other health professional, recreation program representative, union representative, and employee benefits specialist.
-(The staff wellness committee could be a subcommittee of the school health council.)
 The committee should develop, promote, and oversee a multifaceted plan to promote staff health and wellness.
 The plan should be based on input solicited from school staff and should outline ways to encourage healthy eating, physical activity, and other elements of a healthy lifestyle among school staff.
 The staff wellness committee should distribute its plan to the school health council annually.